MiZuKI3-CH/README/README.md

 Status in game ⋆｡‧˚ʚ🍓ɞ˚‧｡⋆
        *ੈ✩‧₊˚༺☆༻*ੈ✩‧₊˚
   Online-Haging out with friends or you can feel free to chat with me . ݁₊ ⊹ . ݁˖ . ݁. ݁₊ ⊹ . ݁˖ . ݁
-  Away-off tab or dniuf ˚ ༘ ೀ⋆｡˚𖦹
+  Away-making skins or dniuf ˚ ༘ ೀ⋆｡˚𖦹
   Busy- making skins or drawing,sleeping,off tab,eating etc ᶻ 𝗓 𐰁
                       Things about me!! :D
                        ──── ୨୧ ────𐔌